Alexander Kennedy: Photography, the Alps & Petra

 Kennedy was a member of The Camera Club and served as their president in 1890.
 As part of his duties on the Committee on Ordnance and Ammunition and the Anti-Aircraft Sub-Committee during World War I he was required to visit the Western Front where he took many photographs of the effects of the war and later published these in his account of the war, Ypres to Verdun, in 1921.
 He maintained a keen interest in mountaineering, in particular the Alps mountain range, and was a member of the Alpine Club.
 He used his inaugural presidential address to the Institution of Civil Engineers to highlight the impact the profession had upon the environment.
 Kennedy edited a revised edition of A.W.
 Moore's Alps in 1864: A Private Journal in 1902, illustrated with photographs he had taken of the area.

 In 1922, aged 75, he visited the ruins of Petra in Jordan, then under British mandate, which had become much safer to visit after the partitioning of the Ottoman Empire following the First World War.
 The ruins fascinated him as an engineer and he returned the next year as the guest of Emir Abdullah.
 He returned for a third and final time in 1924 and was made a Pasha by the Emir.
-These excursions did, however, take their toll on his physical and mental health and Kennedy resigned himself to not to visit again.
+These excursions did, however, take their toll on his physical and mental health and Kennedy resigned himself not to visit again.
 He published an account of the history of the area in his book Petra: its history and monuments published in 1925.